 How will I know what my child is doing and learning?

 At RTG you have a teacher-advocate who makes sure the teaching team knows about family changes, needs and questions while gathering and communicating the observations and documentation of your child’s experience at school with you.
 We have a private online group where teachers document various projects and areas of the school in real time.
 This allows you to comment, ask questions and to look at the photos and videos with your child to prompt a meaningful and substantive conversation about their day.

 Can I come visit the school?

 Open Houses on Saturdays is when we open the school for interested families.
-It is a deal to have strangers watching you, so we only do that in February for those folks who have submitted applications and are moving through the enrollment process.
+It’s a big deal to have strangers watching you, so we only do that in February for those folks who have submitted applications and are moving through the enrollment process.
 That way, we get to talk about having “a whole bunch of visitors for a few weeks” with the kids and they are ready to welcome you!
 The rest of the year, the school is theirs.

 Are you open year round?

 RTG follows the calendar for the public school district.
 We are off two weeks at Winter Break, one week at Spring and two weeks at the beginning of August.
 Besides those, we take the major Federal holidays and three to four professional development days throughout the year.

 Can I just enroll a couple of days a week to start?

 Our school is about building community, learning to navigate complex social skills and doing long-term inquiry based projects.
 For those reasons, it is important that all community members are there consecutive days.
 Our youngest friends have a shorter day (8:00 – 1:00) and Fridays are optional for everyone.
 We find this really helps build engagement, quality relationships and eases separation much sooner.